Why are referral programs so popular?

 - Disclaimers: Every referral program has different rules, but if you don't communicate your terms and conditions, you're asking for trouble (and pissed off customers).
 A referral page puts everything in writing.
 No guessing.
 No ambiguity.
 No he said, she said.

 - Conversions: Yup, more participants that sign up for your referral program to begin with.
 Why?
-Because a good referral page makes it easy to A/B split test different messages and incentives so that you can keep getting better.
-You can’t optimize your referral program without a landing page.
+Because a good referral page makes it easy to A/B split test different messages and incentives so that you keep getting better.
+You can't optimize your referral program without a landing page.

 - Measurement: Without a dedicated page for your referral program, how will you measure the effectiveness of your marketing campaigns that promote it?
 You won't.
 To measure conversion rates, you need a dedicated landing page.

-- Scalability: Sure, when you’re a one-person shop or small business, managing referrals and rewards ad hoc isn’t a problem.
-But when you have loads of existing customers, it’s impossible to scale an effective referral program without scaling its reach.
-And you can’t scale its reach one customer at a time (or when the only way to communicate your program is by telling someone yourself).
-Share the damn link.
+- Scalability: Sure, when you're a one-person shop or small business, managing referrals and rewards ad hoc isn't a problem.
+But when you have loads of existing customers, it's impossible to scale an effective referral program without scaling its reach.
+And you can't scale its reach to one customer at a time (or when the only way to communicate your program is by telling someone yourself).
+Share the damn referral link.

 Like any landing page, a referral page should follow a set of proven landing page best practices: